UniqueNetwork/ts_api/README.md

 const QTZTransfer = await quartz.transferCoins({...}).signAndSend(account)
 ```

-Note: in case of Substrate.Unique.transferCoins
+_Note_: in case of `Substrate.Unique.transferCoins`
-(not Substrate.Common),
+(but not for `Substrate.Common`),
-we can pass not only substrate address (5... in normal form)
+we can pass both substrate address (starting from 5 in normal form)
-and also an ethereum address (0x...)
+and an Ethereum address (starting from 0x...).

-Unique's transferCoins (and other functions where it makes sense) can take any address - substrate and ethereum.
+Unique's `transferCoins` (and other functions where it makes sense) can accept any address - substrate or ethereum.

 ---

 #### Extrinsics

-Substrate class provide methods which take transaction parameters and return Transaction object.
+`Substrate` class provides methods which take extrinsic parameters and return an `Extrinsic` instance.

 Example: